 De Minimis Acceptance Threshold (DMAT)

-The De Minimis Acceptance Threshold is a parameter used to eliminate Bid/Offer acceptances of small volume (currently less than 1 MWh).
+The De Minimis Acceptance Threshold is a parameter used to eliminate Bid/Offer acceptances of small volume.
+DMAT is currently 1 MWh and is due to be reduced to 0.1MWh on 1 April 2019.

 This value is written into the text of BSC Section T Paragraph 1.7 the BSC Panel may review it from time to time.